 OSHA regulates confined spaces that have one or more of the following characteristics:

-An actual case involved an employee who entered a tank that had contained chicken blood.
+An actual case (see Confined Space Case) involved an employee who entered a tank that had contained chicken blood.

 OSHA's standard requires employers to determine whether there are any permit-required confined spaces in their facility.

 If there are, employees must be informed of them and of the dangers posed by them.
 See Confined Space Requirements.